BetaNYC/nyc-boundaries/README.md

 # Boundaries-Map
-The NYC ([Boundaries Map](https://betanyc.github.io/Boundaries-Map/)) – is a tool for viewing and querying overlapping administrative boundareis in NYC.
+The NYC [Boundaries Map](https://betanyc.github.io/Boundaries-Map/) – is a tool for viewing and querying overlapping administrative boundaries in NYC.

 ## How to Contribute
 * File an issue via this [repo's issue cue](https://github.com/BetaNYC/Boundaries-Map/issues).